 This introductory course considers the philosophical questions of several significant thinkers from the 17th century to the present.
 It introduces students to new ways of thinking ushered in by the revolutionary era of scientific reasoning and the enlightenment, as well as the reaction to modernism by contemporary thinkers.
 The course focuses on the philosophy of science (both natural and social) within the context of modern and contemporary philosophy.
-It also introduces students to the vocation of incessant questioning by acquainting them with these new ways of philosophical thinking, reading, and critical writing skills.
+It also introduces students to the vocation of incessant questioning by acquainting them with these new ways of philosophical thinking while they continue to develop their own thinking, reading, and critical writing skills.
 (Prerequisite: PH 10) Three credits.